-Virginia is full of weird and wacky facts and places that make a fun and memorable experiences for the whole family.
-Read on to find your next weird and wacky adventure.
+Virginia is full of weird and wacky facts and places that make for nostalgic and memorable experiences for the whole family.
+From roadside attractions to funky museums across the state, read on to find your next unique photo op and hidden gem attraction.

 Dinosaur Land — White Post

 Virginia's Dinosaur Land is home to about 37 fiberglass prehistoric creatures ranging in height from 3 to 30-feet tall and as long as 90 feet.

 Dinosaur Kingdom II — Lexington